House security chief said lawmaker wariness of military at Capitol drove his resistance to early request for National Guard

 As the mob swarmed outside the Capitol that afternoon, Rep. Zoe Lofgren (D-Calif.), chairwoman of the House Administration Committee, recounted that she reached Irving, who was in the House chamber and assured her the mob would be kept out.
 “Nobody can get in,” Irving said.

-Lofgren said that she had always had a “fairly good working relationship” with Irving.
+Lofgren said she had always had a “fairly good working relationship” with Irving.
 “But,” she added, “this is a massive security failure — and he has responsibility.”

 Former sergeants-at-arms said there must be thorough investigations into the security preparations and events that day, adding that they were wary of judging Irving and Stenger’s actions until more is known.